Our Online Dating Message Tips To Get (and Keep) the Conversation Going

 Data shows that avoiding physical compliments will benefit you in the end.

 While this advice holds true for both sexes, it is mostly directed at men, considering they are more likely to mention looks in the first contact.
-In fact, 31% of men compliment women’s appearances.
+In fact, 31% of men complement women’s appearances.
 Of those, 51% sent a general message like “you’re hot” and only 22% of them sent something specific like complimenting their eyes or their smile.

 It might sound strange, but no one wants to hear these physical compliments from someone that they don’t know.
 Data shows words like “sexy,” “beautiful,” “hot,” and “cutie,” do not receive many responses.
 It can come across as creepy.

 Also, if the person that you are messaging is looking for a long-term relationship, a message about their looks may send the signal that you’re just looking for something casual and physical.
-Because you may not be sure what this person is looking for in a partner, it’s better to save these kinds of compliments until you’ve established some sort of foundation to the relationship.
+Because you may not be sure what this person is looking for in a partner, it’s better to save these kinds of compliments until you’ve established some sort of foundation for the relationship.

 Although, as we all know, people normally enjoy compliments, they’re not as big on pick-up lines.
 This especially holds true in situations when you have not met in person.
 Pick-up lines are usually seen as cheesy and impersonal.
 The same pick-up line could be used on person after person.